 At the same time, she notes emerging solutions such as: organizations integrating identity proofing with account takeover detection, as well as continual surveillance and behavioral analysis.

 In this recording of the closing session of Chicago Fraud Summit 2014, Litan discusses these trends, as well as the evolution of big data analytics and how to improve mobile commerce security.

 She is followed by renowned breach response expert and attorney Raether, who gets to the heart of the recent retail breaches, noting who is being sued and why, and what conclusions we can draw from these cases as we make decisions about fighting fraud.

 ISMG's Fraud Summits are one-day events focused exclusively on the top fraud trends impacting organizations and the mitigation strategies to overcome those challenges.

 Litan is a vice president and distinguished analyst at Gartner Research.
 Her areas of expertise include endpoint security, security analytics for cybersecurity and fraud, user and entity behavioral analytics, insider threats, fraud detection, and prevention and identity proofing.

-Ron Raether leads the Cybersecurity, Information Governance and Privacy practice and is a partner in the Financial Services Litigation practice group at Troutman Sanders.
+Ron Raether leads the Cybersecurity, Information Governance and Privacy practice and is a partner in the Consumer Financial Services practice group at Troutman Pepper.
 Ron is known as the interpreter between businesses and information technology, and has assisted companies in navigating federal and state privacy laws for over twenty years.
-Raether's understanding of technology led him to be involved in legal issues that cross normal law firm boundaries, including experience with data security, data privacy, patent, antitrust, and licensing and contracts.
-This experience allows Raether to bring a fresh and creative perspective to data compliance issues with the knowledge and historical perspective of an industry veteran.
+Ron's understanding of technology led him to be involved in legal issues that cross normal law firm boundaries, including experience with data security, data privacy, patent, antitrust, and licensing and contracts.
+This experience allows Ron to bring a fresh and creative perspective to data compliance issues with the knowledge and historical perspective of an industry veteran.